adeobootpin/light-tensor/README.md

 # light-tensor framework (l-ten)

-### Low overhead framework for fast neural network training and inference
+### Low overhead framework for fast neural network training
+### Fast efficient inference in production
 ### Faster than libtorch (the C++ backend for PyTorch)
 ### Quick turn-around on network architecture and hyper-parameter search
-### Fast efficient inference in production

 #### Features
 - Auto differentiation